jshier/swiftly-crafting-interpreters/README.md

 # swiftly-crafting-interpreters
-A Swift exploration or Crafting Interpreters
+A Swift exploration of Crafting Interpreters